Creating & Performing a Production Run

 This lets you stay flexible during production while keeping your inventory accurate.

-After finalising all the stages - in our cookie example, Dough, Bake and Packaging - the completed production batch will show like this:
+Once all stages are finalised - in our cookie example, Dough, Bake, and Packaging - the production batch will be marked as and displayed like this:

 Additional Options Before Completion